Sotun-1010/Customer-segmentation-analysis-using-K-Means-clustering/readme.md

 3. Cluster Analysis: I analyzed the clusters to identify the characteristics of each group.
 4. Customer Segmentation: I used the cluster analysis to segment the customers into different groups based on their characteristics.

 The final output of the project is a customer segmentation analysis dashboard using Plotly and Dash.
 The dashboard allows users to explore the clusters and identify how the customers are segmented based on their characteristics of each group.
-You can find the app here.
+You can find the [live app here](https://dash-app-for-customer-segmentation.onrender.com).

 ## Tools